CS-DS-125/125book/py4e_rst/06-strings.rst

 This program demonstrates another pattern of computation called a *counter*.
-The variable ``count`` is initialized to 0 and then incremented each time an “a” is found.
+The variable ``count`` is initialized to 0 and then incremented each time an "a" is found.
 When the loop exits, ``count`` contains the result: the total number of a’s.